Max King (footballer): Early life

 King and his twin brother Ben King grew up in Hampton in Melbourne's Bayside area, with father Brook and mum Marni.
 The King twins would regularly play football, cricket, basketball and downball at the family home.
 The Klitschko brothers, who supported each other to become elite boxers, were a source of inspiration for Ben and Max, as were the Morris brothers in the NBA.
 King grew up supporting St Kilda, with Nick Riewoldt among his favourite players.
 King studied at and played for Haileybury College in high school, coached by AFL great Matthew Lloyd.
 He also played football for East Sandringham as a junior.
 In his bottom-age year, King kicked 10 goals in seven games for the Sandringham Dragons and a single game for Vic Metro in the TAC Cup.
 King was touted as the likely number one draft pick as he got close to his draft year.
 King dominated his only game for the Dragons in 2018, kicking eight goals before later suffering an injury.
 King suffered an anterior cruciate ligament (ACL) injury in April 2018 which ruled him out for the remainer of the season.
 Due to Sandringham's connection to St Kilda, King was invited to complete his rehabilitation at the Saints' facilities.
-King also managed an impressive 97.8 ATAR (Australian Tertiary Admission Rank) while completing his final year of high school education.
+King also managed an impressive ATAR of 97.8 in his final year of school education.